tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8_2_5_to_8_2_7.md

 Finished performing updates.                                                                             [ok]
 ```

-Note that this time the files-changed count went down after the second command, from 1088 to 955.
+Note that this time the files-changed count output by `gs | wc -l` went down after the second command, from 1088 to 925.
 "Interesting!"

 ### 3.3 Check: